 For Blinds Inside (inside the drywall or frame) the Window (inside mount)

 Order this if the blind is going inside (into) a window opening.
-The factory takes deductions for 1/8" up to 1/2" depending on the product.
+The factory takes deductions for 1/8" up to 1" (or more) depending on the product.
+You can find the specific specification for that product on the product page under the specifications tab.
 This is used so you do not need to think about the deductions necessary to put the blind in, install the brackets, etc. Basically, if your blind is going to fit inside an opening, just measure the window opening only and select "inside the window" and the factory will make appropriate deductions for that product.
 Actual product deductions can be viewed on the specifications link on that product page.

 Width 1st, Length 2nd.